Health status of Asian Americans: Cancer

 For Asian Americans, the leading cause of death is cancer, a factor unique to their racial/ethnic group.
 For every other racial/ethnic category, heart disease is the leading cause of death.
 Asian Americans exhibit the highest rates of cancers of the liver, cervix, and stomach.
 Additionally, Asian Americans have the highest rate of cancer for age categories 25–44 and 45–64, while it is just 45–64 for White people.

 The cancer burden that affects Asian Americans is unusual because of the nature of the cancers.
 Those with higher rates in Asian American populations are of infectious origin, such as human papillomavirus leading to cervical cancer, hepatitis B virus leading to liver cancer, and Helicobacter pylori-induced stomach cancer.

 As more and more Asians immigrate to the United States, they adapt American customs, a phenomenon known as acculturation.
-This transition in lifestyles is associated with cancers attributed to dietary changes and sedentary living.
-There is an increase in colon and rectal cancer in Asian Americans due to dietary changes.
-This may be attributed to the increase in consumption of red meat, which is consumed less in Asia than in America.
-This manifests itself in the Asian American population in the San Francisco Bay area, where colorectal cancer rates are higher compared with rates of cancer in mainland China.
+The transition in lifestyles is associated with cancers attributed to dietary changes and sedentary living.
+There is an increase in colon and rectal cancer in Asian Americans from dietary changes.
+That may be attributed to the increase in consumption of red meat, which is consumed less in Asia than in America.
+That manifests itself in the Asian American population in the San Francisco Bay area, where colorectal cancer rates are higher than in mainland China.

 Additionally, Asians born and raised in the United States experience a greater risk of getting breast cancer.
 Asian American women who reside in the United States for more than 10 years have an 80% greater risk for breast cancer compared with more recent immigrants from Asia.
 Breast cancer is not the only cancer where this can be seen.

 Overall, Asian and Pacific Islander men and women had lower rates of HPV-associated cancers than White men and women.